ng-packagr/ng-packagr/README.md

 #### Configuration Locations

-Configuration is picked up from the cli `-p` parameter, then from the default location for  `ng-package.json`, then from `package.json`.
+Configuration is picked up from the cli `-p` parameter, then from `package.json`, then from `ng-package.json` and lastly from `ng-package.js`.

-To configure with a `ng-package.json`, put the `package.json` of the library in the same folder next to the `ng-package.json`.
+To configure with a `ng-package.json` or `ng-package.js`, put the `package.json` of the library in the same folder next to the `ng-package.json` or `ng-package.js`.

-Contents of `ng-package.json` are for example:
+Example of `ng-package.json`:

 ```json
 {